Trayvon Mullen

-Trayvon Sentell Mullen Jr. (born September 20, 1997) is an American football cornerback for the Baltimore Ravens of the National Football League (NFL).
+Trayvon Sentell Mullen Jr. (born September 20, 1997) is an American professional football cornerback.
 Mullen was a highly recruited cornerback coming out of high school and was rated by ESPN as the number two cornerback in his class.
-He played college football at Clemson.
+He played college football for the Clemson Tigers.

+Early life

+Mullen attended Coconut Creek High School.
+As a senior, he was a two-way player at wide receiver and cornerback.
+He tallied 45 receptions for 800 yards (17.8-yard avg.).
+He received second-team USA Today All-American honors and played in the U.S. Army All-American game.

 College career

 Mullen was rated highly by ESPN in his class.
 Multiple schools offered Mullen a scholarship offer, including LSU, Florida State and Alabama.
 Mullen chose to attend Clemson on national signing day.

+As a freshman, he played sporadically, recording 15 tackles and one pass-breakup.
+He had 7 tackles against South Carolina State University.
+He was part of a team that won the National Championship Game against the University of Alabama.

-In his freshman season at Clemson, Mullen played sporadically.
-He recorded 15 tackles and 1 pass-breakup.
-In Mullen's sophomore season he received significantly more playing time, as he recorded 42 tackles, three interceptions and seven pass breakups in 668 snaps over 13 games, starting 12.
-After the season Mullen was selected as a Honorable Mention All-ACC selection.
-Following the 2018 season, Mullen announced that he would forgo his senior year and declared for the 2019 NFL Draft.
+As a sophomore, he received significantly more playing time, as he registered 42 tackles, 3 interceptions and seven pass breakups in 13 games with 12 starts.
+He received Honorable Mention All-ACC honors.
+He had 7 tackles and his first career interception against Boston College.
+He made 9 tackles and one pass defensed against North Carolina State University.